Skip to content

 Historian mirrorReceives replicated data from the OT historian.
 IT users query the mirror, not the OT historian directly.

 Syslog collectorReceives logs from OT devices.
-IT SIEM pulls logs from this collector, not directly from OT switches.
+The IT SIEM pulls logs from this collector, not directly from OT switches.

 SourceDestinationAllowedDenied